Extra-special quotients of surface braid groups and double Kodaira fibrations with small signature: Introduction

+The interpretation of the Main Theorem in terms of admissible epimorphisms from surface braid groups to finite groups is given in Corollary \ref{cor:quotient-of-P2}.
+As a consequence, we can describe all diagonal double Kodaira fibrations associated with structures of type $(2, \, 2)$ on extra-special groups of order $32$ (Theorem \ref{thm:main-geometric}), showing that they provide the sharp lower bound $\sigma(S) \geq 16$ for the signature of a diagonal double Kodaira fibration (Corollary \ref{cor:bound-signature}).

 These results yield, as a by-product, new ``double solutions'' to a problem (stated by G. Mess) from Kirby's problem list in low-dimensional topology \cite[Problem 2.18 A]{Kir97}, asking what is the smallest number $b$ for which there exists a real surface bundle over a real surface with base genus $b$ and non-zero signature.
-We actually have $b=2$, also for double Kodaira fibrations, as shown in \cite[Proposition 3.19]{CaPol19} and \cite[Theorem 3.6]{Pol20} by using double Kodaira structures of type $(2, \, 3)$ on extra-special groups of order $3^5$.
-Those fibrations had signature $144$ and fibre genera $325$; we are now able to substantially lower both these values:
+We actually have $b=2$, also for double Kodaira fibrations, as shown in \cite[Proposition 3.19]{CaPol19} and \cite[Theorem 4.6]{Pol20} by using double Kodaira structures of type $(2, \, 3)$ on extra-special groups of order $3^5$.
+Those fibrations had signature $144$ and fibre genera $325$; the new examples presented here substantially lower both these values, in fact they have signature $16$ and fibre genera $41$ (Theorem \ref{thm:new-Kirby}).

-\begin{D}[see Theorem \ref{thm:new-Kirby}] Let $S$ be a diagonal double Kodaira surface, associated with a strong diagonal double Kodaira structure of type $(b, \, n)=(2, \, 2)$ on an extra-special group $G$ of order $32$.
-Then the real manifold $M$ underlying $S$ is a closed, orientable $4$-manifold of signature $16$ that can be realized as a real surface bundle over a real surface of genus $2$, with fibre genus $41$, in two different ways. \end{D}

-In fact, we may ask whether $16$ and $41$ are the minimum possible values for the signature and the fibre genus of a (non necessarily diagonal) double Kodaira fibration $f \colon S \to \Sigma_2 \times \Sigma_2$, cf. Corollary \ref{cor:min-genus-signature}.